FlowFuse/flowfuse/docs/device-agent/register.md

    running.
 Click **Regenerate Configuration** to continue.

-You will then be shown the **Device Configuration** dialog again with a new configuration to copy or download.
+You will then be shown the **Device Configuration** dialog again with a new setup command and the manual configuration to copy or download.

 ## Deleting a device